 The Flemish Giant is considered the largest rabbit breed.
 Males weigh about 22 lbs. and females weigh about 20 lbs.
 The National Federation of Flemish Giant Rabbit Breeders recognizes 7 colors: Black, Blue, Fawn, Light Gray, Steel Gray, Sandy, and White as the official color varieties.
 Although they were originally bred mostly for their fur and meat, today the Flemish Giant is bred primarily as a pet or for showing.
 Nicknamed, “Gentle Giant” the Flemish Giant is known for its gentle disposition and calm friendly nature.
 Flemish Giants live for approximately 8-10 years.

-Twix, is our 1 year old Sandy Flemish Giant buck.
+Twix, is our 2 year old Sandy Flemish Giant buck.
 He enjoys getting cilantro, parsley or slices of raw sweet potato from new friends who come to visit.
+He is very curious and loves interacting with people, particularly those he sees regularly.

 Our outdoor rabbit enclosure is home to Beauty, Butterscotch & Bunny.
 They are our female mixed breed shorthaired rabbits.
 They are bonded from 3 different litters born within days of each other.
 While rabbits prefer to be in the company of other rabbits, it is generally harder to pair them up later in life.
 For that reason we recommend having at least two rabbits if possible.